-Welcome to third Interview of the series, today's BizTalk Expert is Rohit Sharma.
+Welcome to 22nd interview of the series, today's expert is Salvatore Pellitteri.

-Mahesh: How did you mastered BizTalk (Learning path)?
+Mahesh: How did you mastered BizTalk (Learning path, amount of time)?

 Mahesh: Which are the major projects you handled so far?